MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-1. Definition can include additional operators before the `summarize` statement, as long as the `summarize` is the last one:
+1. The definition can include additional operators before the `summarize` statement, as long as the `summarize` is the last one:

     <!-- csl -->
     ```